 To find out more, please reach out to us at email@example.com.

-Therapeutic farming and therapeutic horticulture is much more than just gardening.
+Gardening is about so much more than just growing food!
 Edible Garden City builds gardens and creates programmes that employ gardening as the backdrop to guide participants in five aspects of holistic well-being:

 Nutrition and Knowledge